berdal84/biostack/README.md

 ## Quick Start

+There is two ways to start the apps, the first one rely on docker and docker-compose.
+The second uses bash scripts to run each service via commands.

+### Using Docker/Docker-Compose

+Prerequisites: docker and docker-compose 3.8+

+Run `docker-compose up`

+### Manually

 Prerequisites: a GNU/Linux Operating System, postgresql 14+, node 14+, python 3.12

 To install and run both front and back end, run the following commands: